 Important information about this course

-Course hours: 9am - 5:00pm Monday to Friday (15 minutes break in morning and afternoon, and 30 minutes lunch break).
-Weekend meals are group catered.
+Friday to Monday (15 minutes break in morning and afternoon, and 30 minutes lunch break).

 Recommended Reading: Mollison's Designer Manual, Integrated Forest Gardening, Principles of Ecological Landscape Design, and Edible Forest Gardens.